 At US$7,500 with two programs or US$7,900 with four programs, the 224 was considered “affordable” for a high-end reverb.

 Compared to the EMT 250, which cost twice as much, the 224 was a hit.
-The Lexicon 224 evolved into the improved 224X, which used a higher sampling rate of 34.5kHz instead of the 224’s 20kHz, and then into the 224XL, which included the LARC (Lexicon Alphanumeric Remote Control).
+The Lexicon 224 evolved into the improved Lexicon 224X, which used a higher sampling rate of 34.5kHz instead of the 224’s 20kHz, and then into the Lexicon 224XL, which included the LARC (Lexicon Alphanumeric Remote Control).
 The LARC offered fingertip access to programs and parameters, dedicated function keys, and a 24-character LED.

 The Lexicon 224 used a fixed-point processor with a 16-bit word size, designed in the late 1970s using the best technology available at the time, which included the 8080 microprocessor, 12-bit converters (using the DAC80 DAC IC), input transformers, and bucket loads of 74S/LS-series logic.